 Much like cotton balls and cotton swabs, it is easy to see flushing or sending dental floss down the drain as harmless because it is so small.
 However, it can create clumps, just like hair, clogging drains.
 It can also wrap itself around other debris in the pipes, creating large blockages.

 We have all seen cat litter that claims to be flushable.
 But no matter what the box claims, do not flush it.
 Sand and clay are the two primary materials in cat litter, and they are terrible for your pipes.
 And if you use clumping cat litter, it is just going to clump up in your pipes and create terrible clogs.
 Plus, cat fecal matter tends to have toxins and parasites that just should not be in the water system.

 6. Tampons and Pads

 There is no such thing as a flushable pad, and even though there are tampons that claim to be flushable, it is the same situation as with those flushable wipes we mentioned.
 These are products designed to absorb moisture, which means that as they come into contact with water, they expand and expand.
 These items should always go in the garbage bin.

 7. Grease and Oil

-Moving to the kitchen now, it is important to know that grease and oil should never be poured down the drain.
+It is important that you never pour grease or oil down the drain, this is especially true in the kitchen.
 In fact, any fatty products—including butter—should be disposed of only in the trash.
 These items stick to the insides of pipes, and they build up over time.
 Eventually, they can create a complete barrier in the pipe.